-11.6 Online Radicalisation and Extremism
+11.7 Online Radicalisation and Extremism

-- The school will take all reasonable precautions to ensure that children are safe from terrorist and extremist material when accessing the internet in school, through adult supervision. - If the school is concerned that a child or parent/carer may be at risk of radicalisation online, the Designated Safeguarding Lead will be informed immediately and action will be taken in line with the Child protection policy. - If the school is concerned that member of staff may be at risk of radicalisation online, the Headteacher will be informed immediately and action will be taken in line with the Child protection and Allegations policies.
+- As listed in this policy, we will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a pupil or adult may be at risk of radicalisation online, the DSL (or deputy) will be informed immediately, and action will be taken in line with our child protection policy. - If we are concerned that member of staff may be at risk of radicalisation online, the Head Teacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.